Compare Rates and Save on Life Insurance

 The cost of a 30-year term life insurance policy is determined by several factors, including the policyholder’s age, gender, health, occupation, and hobbies.
 Insurance providers use this information to assess the policyholder's risk of dying during the policy term.
 The higher the risk, the higher the premium the policyholder will have to pay.

 Health is another critical factor, as policyholders with pre-existing medical conditions or unhealthy habits like smoking are more likely to die during the policy term and will face higher premiums.
-Occupation and hobbies can also affect the cost of the policy, as some jobs and activities are riskier than others.
+Occupations and hobbies can also affect the cost of the policy, as some jobs and activities are riskier than others, such as construction work or skydiving.

 Additionally, the amount of coverage desired, or the face value of the policy, will impact the cost.
 The higher the face value, the higher the premium.
 Finally, the length of the policy term will also impact the cost, with longer terms typically costing more than shorter ones.